-Yesterday, BTN.com senior writer Tom Dienhart and BTN.com web editor Brent Yarina hit email to debate the 2012 Big Ten rushing yards leader, the fourth in our series of Big Ten statistical predictions.
+On Friday, BTN.com senior writer Tom Dienhart and BTN.com web editor Brent Yarina hit email to debate the 2012 Big Ten sack leader, the 10th in our series of Big Ten statistical predictions.
 Up next: Tackles.
 Who will lead the Big Ten in 2012?
-See Tom and Brent’s email thread in this post and vote for your winner, too.
+See Tom and Brent’s email thread in this post and vote for your leader, too.

 Find out more about: Dienhart's Mailbag